Chapter 4

 The Abantu murmured in amazement.

-Eku had never seen monkeys leap so far.
+Eku had never seen a monkey leap so far.

 Built for the trees like a gazelle was for the savannah.